How to Add a New Search Site

 Tell us the homepage URL of your website.
-Enter a fully qualified URL, including
+Enter a fully qualified URL, including the protocol, such as

 - usa.gov (use https://www.usa.gov)

 - http://www.doc.gov (use the domain that resolves, https://www.commerce.gov)